dev-gaitano/obsidian/gaitanos-mind/03-permanent/Python programming language.md

 Tags:  #python #programminglanguage #programming #softwaredevelopment

 ------------------------------------
-Python is a multipurpose programming ([[Programming]]) language known for its readability and ease of use.
+Python is a multipurpose [[Programming|programming]] language known for its readability and ease of use.
 ### See also:
 [[Characteristics of Python]]
 [[How to install python for windows]]